 - Have 501(c)3 federal tax-exempt status

-- Demonstrate one full year of program services and outcomes
+- Demonstrate a minimum of one full year of program services and outcomes

 - Demonstrate a strong financial position

-- Report strong measurable outcomes and meet grant making criteria in one funding area
+- Report strong evidence-based measurable outcomes and meet grant making criteria in one funding area